fsprojects/Paket/docs/content/Dependencies_file.md

 For example, an assembly inside a NuGet package `A` might have a reference to a strong-named assembly that is pulled from another NuGet package `B`.
 Despite strong-naming the `B` assembly, `A` still specifies an open version constraint (`> <version of B that was compiled against>`).

 This might be due to the fact that the [nuspec file format](http://docs.nuget.org/docs/reference/nuspec-reference) requires you to pin the dependency version using double brackets: `<dependency id="B" version="[1.2.3]" />`.
 Even the authors of Paket made the mistake of omitting the brackets, effectively specifying `> 1.2.3`.
 Newer releases of `B` package might still work together with `A` using [assembly binding redirects](http://msdn.microsoft.com/en-us/library/7wd6ex19(v=vs.110).aspx), a feature of .NET that the authors of Paket are not very fond of.
 Even if you are OK with binding redirects, what would happen after `B` `2.0` is released?
 If you imply that `B` follows [SemVer](http://semver.org), the `2.0` version *will have* breaking changes.
+NuGet will allow the update regardless, giving the false impression that your app still works.

 <div id="nuget-style-dependency-resolution"></div>
 #### Paket's NuGet-style dependency resolution for indirect dependencies